 If we were to google the definition of the word hero, we’d come up with the following:

 A person, typically a man, who is admired or idealized for courage, outstanding achievements, or noble qualities.
-On other related article on students who are experiencing financial crisis while studying you can go to paye program for loan program.

 Note: In this post I’m using the word hero but I’m using it to refer to both men and women rather than constantly saying hero/heroin.